DanielHWe/BlazorDiceGame/README.md

 # How to get started

+## Deploy

+Get the Zip from releases and deploy the wwwroot folder to a webspace.
+In the moment it is expected that the url is on domain level.

+## Modify and Compile

 There are two simple pages:
 * Index.razor just define players and player names
 * game.razor game view include svg handling